-16.9 A notice of motion submitted in accordance with clause 16.6 may only be Draft Richmond Valley Council Draft Model Code of Meeting Practice 30
+16.9 A notice of motion submitted in accordance with clause 16.6 may only be

 - withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 16.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than two working days after the meeting at which the resolution was adopted. - 16.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.